 DRD2 (Dopamine Gene)

-Relatively excessive dopamine D2 activation may lead to reduced “gating” functions.
+Scientists say that relatively excessive dopamine D2 activation may lead to reduced “gating” functions.
 This means that people have reduced filtering of relevant information (reduced signal to noise ratio), as well as blocking out distractions [16, 17].

-Patients with schizophrenia performing attentional tasks have less activity and lower grey matter in the cingulate, a brain region that heavily influences attentional processing and executive function (R).
-This region is influenced by D2 receptors (R, R).
+Some studies suggest that patients with schizophrenia performing attentional tasks have less activity and lower grey matter in the cingulate, a brain region that heavily influences attentional processing and executive function .
+This region is influenced by D2 receptors [20, 21].

-The “A” allele of rs1076560 in the Dopamine DRD2 gene is associated with Cannabis-induced psychosis (R).
+The “A” allele of rs1076560 in the Dopamine DRD2 gene has been associated with cannabis-induced psychosis in one study .

-It’s associated with a 10X higher risk of developing psychosis in daily cannabis users (R).
+It was associated with a 10X higher risk of developing psychosis in daily cannabis users in another study .

-The A allele increased DRD2 function by making the DRD2 protein longer (decreases the ratio of D2S and D2L) (R)
+The A allele increased DRD2 function by making the DRD2 protein longer (decreases the ratio of D2S and D2L) .

-The D2 long form (D2L) is mainly postsynaptic and is a target for antipsychotics (R).
-Mice without D2L receptors have reduced D2 activity (R).
-The D2 short (D2S) form is mainly a presynaptic autoreceptor that inhibits dopamine synthesis and release (R).
+The D2 long form (D2L) is mainly postsynaptic and is a target for antipsychotics .
+Mice without D2L receptors have reduced D2 activity .
+The D2 short (D2S) form is mainly a presynaptic autoreceptor that inhibits dopamine synthesis and release .

 COMT (Dopamine-Related Gene)

-The COMT gene plays an important role in the degradation of dopamine in brain.
+The COMT gene plays an important role in the breakdown of dopamine in the brain.

-The “GG” variant of rs4680 is associated with increased COMT activity, which results in a combination of reduced dopamine in the prefrontal cortex and increased levels of dopamine in mesolimbic areas.
+The “GG” variant of rs4680 has been associated with increased COMT activity, which results in a combination of reduced dopamine in the prefrontal cortex and increased levels of dopamine in mesolimbic areas.

-One study suggested that an association between the “GG” genotype and psychotic symptoms after use of cannabis during adolescence (R).
+One study suggested that an association between the “GG” genotype and psychotic symptoms after the use of cannabis during adolescence .

 CB1 Receptor (Cannabinoid Gene)

 Cannabinoid receptor type 1 (CB1) is the most well-characterized cannabinoid receptor.
-It seems that changes in this receptor can increase the risk of schizophrenia.
+Scientists are investigating whether changes in this receptor can increase the risk of schizophrenia.

 Some scientists suggest that abnormal CB1 function may hamper maturation of the neuronal networks during adolescence, which might underline the later development of psychosis.
 This has yet to be verified in large human samples, however .

-In schizophrenia, it’s interesting that some studies have reported an increase in cannabinoid receptor (CB1) function in the dorsolateral prefrontal cortex and cingulate, which are associated with volume loss in these areas (R, R).
+There have been conflicting findings in schizophrenia.
+For example, some studies have reported an increase in cannabinoid receptor (CB1) function in the dorsolateral prefrontal cortex and cingulate, which are associated with volume loss in these areas [54, 55].